 Carbon is the main molecule in CO2, a gas which is given off in the respiration cycle.
 Strangely, it is also the main gas produced when most of the energy transactions people require for day to day life occur.
 Our cars, homes, and factories all burn fossil fuels, and carbon is the main ingredient in these fuels.
 So if you are heating your home during the winter months or cooling it off during the winter, you are putting out CO2.
 Likewise if you drive or engage in any other energy burning activity.

 Those activities are what make up your individual carbon footprint.
 That term refers to the total amount of fossil fuels used by an individual directly, over his or her lifetime.
 So you are individually responsible for the energy used when you drive around looking for a house for sale, going to and from work, and so on.
 The good news is that individual carbon footprints are easy to reduce, because it is just a matter of making personal choices in energy conservation each day.

 However, we are all also responsible for our indirect carbon footprints, and they are a lot harder to control.
 All of the items we buy are also used by the energy process.
-Some factories and companies are more efficient and environmentally friendly than others.
+Some factories, like Braids & Laces Ltd. for example (take a look at their website); and other companies are more efficient and environmentally friendly than others.
 That means in order to truly reduce our larger, indirect carbon footprint, we need to be more careful about what we buy.

 This means looking closely at all of our purchasing decisions.
 Are those Toronto condominiums for sale built in a green certified manner?
 Are your kids' toys recyclable?
 Asking yourself these questions can help to greatly reduce your carbon footprint.